Warhammer 40,000 Darktide Review – Incomplete Package

 Verdict

 Like its predecessors, this is clearly a live-service game.
 But unlike its predecessors, the lack of content here is disappointing.
 The combat and visuals feel better than ever, but the game falls short in other departments.
-For a franchise that has such complex lore, the story had limitless possibilities, but the developers failed to capitalize on it and as of right now it feels incomplete.
-The classes too, although fun to play, simply don’t have enough variety compared to their predecessors.
+For a franchise that has such complex lore, the story had limitless possibilities, but the developers failed to capitalize on it, and as of right now, it feels incomplete.

 Performance-wise, the game fails to even classify as release-ready with so many disconnections and crashing issues, especially when the game has been in beta for quite some time.
 And why the game launched with an incomplete crafting system is completely beyond me.